 Our Innovation centres

 We know that many science and tech start-ups still struggle to find affordable office space.
-Our Oxford Centre for Innovation, or OCFI, right in the heart of Oxford, provides reasonably-priced office space, flexible meeting and conference rooms, and Make Oxford – a creative workspace for local science and tech business and entrepreneurs.
-We are now building a new innovation centre – the Wood Centre for Innovation, or WCFI – at Stansfeld Park in Headington, which will open in 2019.
+Our Oxford Centre for Innovation, or OCFI, right in the heart of Oxford, and the Wood Centre for Innovation or WCFI at Stansfeld Park in Headington provide reasonably-priced office space, lab and workshop space, flexible meeting and conference rooms and business support for for local start-up and grow-on science and tech business and associated organisations.